Long-lived doubly charged scalars in the left-right symmetric model: catalyzed nuclear fusion and collider implications: Neutrino mass generation

 We do not include the $\chi_L$ in the theory for the same reason that we do not include $\Delta_L$, i.e. because we break $D$-parity at a much higher scale.
 Another possible term $\mu_\chi \chi_R \Delta_R \chi_R$ is not included since it is forbidden by the discrete symmetry $\Delta_R\to -\Delta_R$ which we impose to forbid leptonic coupling of $\Delta_R$.

 We choose the vacuum as follows: $\langle\chi^0_R\rangle=u_R$ with $u_R\sim $ TeV and $\langle\Delta^0_R\rangle=v_R\gg$ TeV.
-There are several implications of this extension of the model: (i) First, once $\langle\chi^0_R\rangle\neq 0$, the three neutral fermions $(\nu, \nu_R, n)$ mix with each other and via inverse seesaw~\cite{Mohapatra:1986aw, Mohapatra:1986bd} give small mass to the neutrinos; (ii) There are new terms that break the global $SU(3)$ symmetry in addition to those mentioned earlier explaining smaller $H^{\pm\pm}$ mass, e.g. the $\rho'$ and $\rho''$ couplings in the above potential.
+There are several implications of this extension of the model: (i) First, once $\langle\chi^0_R\rangle\neq 0$, the three neutral fermions $(\nu, \nu_R, n)$ mix with each other and via inverse seesaw~\cite{Mohapatra:1986aw, Mohapatra:1986bd} give small mass to the neutrinos\footnote{For an alternative implementation of inverse seesaw in low scale left-right models, see~\cite{Brdar:2018sbk}.}; (ii) There are new terms that break the global $SU(3)$ symmetry in addition to those mentioned earlier explaining smaller $H^{\pm\pm}$ mass, e.g. the $\rho'$ and $\rho''$ couplings in the above potential.
 Since $u_R\sim $ TeV, they only give TeV scale masses to the $H^{\pm\pm}$.
 Thus, even in the presence of the right-handed doublet Higgs field, one can have a TeV scale $H^{\pm\pm}$ with much higher values of $W_R$ mass simply by tuning down the symmetry breaking parameters $\rho_2$.
 The decay of $\chi^0_R\to H^{++}H^{--}$ is given by the coupling $\rho^{\prime\prime}$, which we can choose of order one.
-This will then help in producing a pair of long-lived doubly-charged scalars at colliders.
+This will then help in producing a pair of long-lived doubly charged scalars at colliders.
 We will refer to the neutral scalar field $\chi^0_R$ simply as $\chi^0$.
 The coupling $\rho'$, on the other hand, contributes to the mass of $\chi^0$, i.e. $m_{\chi^0}^2\simeq \rho' v^2_R$.
 In the following collider analysis, we fix the ratio $m_{\chi^0}/v_R=10^{-6}$ in order to keep $\chi^0$ field at the TeV scale while having $v_R$ much larger, as needed to explain the $dE/dx$ excess.